Hacker-Anirudh/LinuxInExcel/README.md

 cl dllmain.c /LD /Fefun.dll
 ```
 Then in the Excel file change the path to the dll.
-You can pass in input by writing the text in the C2 cell
+You can pass in input by writing the text in the C2 cell.
+(Thank you Endermanch for adding support for this!)